Army general (East Germany)

 The rank was reserved to minister level exclusively.
 Consequently, in the National People's Army service branches, Landstreitkräfte, Luftstreitkräfte/Luftverteidigung, Border troops, and Volksmarine there was no equivalent.
 However, if a Navy flag officer was designated or appointed Minister of National Defence he would be promoted to Flottenadmiral.
 When the armed organs of the GDR were disbanded in October 1990, the rank was abolished.

 Rankholders

 East German officers who achieved the rank were:

 Insignia

 Army general in other countries

-The four-star rank OF-9 was widely used in other armed forces of socialist countries, such as:
+The rank widely used in other armed forces of socialist countries, such as: